 - Your home is your primary residence, a 1-unit second home or a 1- to 4-unit investment property.

-If you think you’re eligible for a HARP 2 refinance, contact your mortgage servicer.
 To learn more about this program, visit the federal government's Making Home Affordable website at www.makinghomeaffordable.gov.

 When Does HARP Expire?